How to work with local media

 Print and broadcast media, including radio and television, offer the opportunity to reach large audiences with information about the importance of skin cancer prevention, detection and self-examination.

-This section will help you use your local media to publicize your screening, Melanoma Monday, and Melanoma/Skin Cancer Detection and Prevention Month.
+This section will help you use your local media to publicize your screening, Melanoma Monday®, and Skin Cancer Awareness Month.
 This toolkit includes the following information:

 Instructions for developing media lists and using pitch letters, news releases, fact sheets and public service announcements.